Bypassing Salesforce data validation in rules and APEX triggers for data import & migration

 Whichever method is chosen it is a good practice to place the logic in a static helper method, e.g., DataHelper.InDataMigration(), to be able to make future changes in a single spot.

-The examples above demonstrate bypassing of validation (and other) processing logic based on user properties (profile, login, specific permission, etc.).
+The examples above illustrate how to bypass validation and other processing logic based on user properties such as profile, login, or specific permissions.

-In that case, we recommend creating a formula field Is_Migrated to flag records that came from migration (typically they will just check external ids used as migration keys for being NOT NULL).
+In this scenario, we recommend creating a formula field Is_Migrated to flag records that came from migration (typically they will just check external ids used as migration keys for being NOT NULL).
 This flag may have other uses such as distinguishing between migrated vs. Salesforce-originated records in list views, reports, etc.

 Conclusions